Eric Edward Khasakhala

 Eric Edward Khasakhala, known as "Omwana wa Kwendo" (26 March 1926 – 14 July 2000) was a Kenyan politician, educationist, Pan Africanist, independence activist, Cabinet Minister and one of the founding fathers of the Republic of Kenya.
 He was a participant of the delegation at the negotiations for Independence at the Lancaster House Conferences; he was instrumental in the formation of Kenya's Kenya African Democratic Union (KADU) party, which he served as one of the party officers.
 The KADU advocated for the federalist post independent Kenya.

-Khasakhala was a political protégé of Esau Khamati Oriedo who indoctrinated him into politics and the early trade union movement^{,} that led to formation of Kenya African Union (KAU)—the first truly all-inclusive pan-ethnic Kenyan political movement.
-Unlike his mentor, Khasakhala embodied a non- provocative amicable political style, which endeared him to foe and comrade, alike.
+Khasakhala was a political protégé of Esau Khamati Oriedo who indoctrinated him into politics and the early trade union movement^{,} that led to the formation of Kenya African Union (KAU)—the first truly all-inclusive pan-ethnic Kenyan political movement.
+Unlike his mentor, Khasakhala embodied a non-provocative, amicable political style, which endeared him to foe and comrade alike.
 Moreover, akin to his mentor, he embraced reconciliatory strategies and pan-ethnic Kenyanism.
 These are qualities which he acquired in part due to his formative years when he assisted his father who was a preacher and as a member of the aboriginal Ebwali village council of elders.
 These qualities earned him the recognition of the colonial governor, Sir Patrick Renisson; which occurred during Khasakhala's tenure as the headmaster of Ebwali African Government Primary school.
 Afterwards, he was transferred to Lunza Secondary School at Butere in Kisa where he served in the dual capacity as both teacher and headmaster; thus, becoming one of the first native African headmasters of a secondary school in colonial East Africa.
 During his tenure as the headmaster of Lunza Secondary School, the school witnessed extensively improved all-round academic outcomes.
 Preceding his vacating from an academic vocation, Khasakhala had become one of the most successful academicians, at the early educational level, in the colonial Kenya; a feat of great accomplishment du jour.